-.
-It seems to be a quick sketch, but in the same time shows that for Hockney, electronic devices he uses are not just a fancy high-tech toys.
+His strength is his ability to use them in a meaningful way.
+They could also become subjects of the works.
+Still life with digital devices?
+Why not.
+The picture above is quite interesting.
+The electrical outlet reflected on a smartphone looks like a classical theater mask and also a bit like the face from Munch’s Scream.
+It seems to be a quick sketch, which shows that for Hockney the electronic devices he uses are not just fancy high-tech toys.
 They are meaningful both as a medium and as a topic.
-It’s just a picture of a charging phone lying on a book, but conceived by an experienced artist who can look at ordinary things a bit like old masters from the Netherlands did, being able to encapsulate existential undertones into them.
+It’s just a picture of a charging phone lying on a book but conceived by an experienced artist who can look at ordinary things a bit like old masters from the Netherlands did; being able to encapsulate existential undertones in them.

-In Hockney’s big series of portraits it is again tiny details that change everything.
-Hockney' sitters – mainly family and friends, but in his case that includes some famous artists – rest in the same chair, with the same background.
-They are painted on the same-sized canvases.
-All the similarities allow us to see differences between the individuals.
-All of the portraits are made entirely during three day long sittings.
+In Hockney’s big series of portraits, what changes everything is the tiny details.
+Hockney’s sitters – mainly family and friends, some of them being famous artists – rest in the same chair with the same background.
+They are all painted on same-sized canvases.
+All these similarities allow us to see differences between the individuals.
+Each of the portraits were made entirely during three-day long sittings.

-Series of card players is Hockney's tribute to Cezanne.
-At first, Hockney painted the scene.
-Which was, well, quite obvious for a painter referring to another painter.
-In the end, he decided to photograph it instead.
-Although they are made in another medium, it is not just the iconography that connects them to original Cézanne's pieces.
 Cézanne is known for his deliberate distortions of the rules of perspective.
-It was one of the reasons he became a kind of Cubists' informal patron.
-Just like Cézanne did in his paintings, Hockney does in his photos.
+It was one of the reasons why he became a kind of an informal patron of Cubism.
+Just as Cézanne did in his paintings, Hockney does in his photos.
 He shatters the scene into pieces.
-He literarily photographed one element after another, separately: background, floor, table, single sitters, all the little things lying on the table or hanging on the wall.
-Everything sharp, detailed, carefully placed within the composition.
+He literally photographs one element after another, separately: background, floor, table, single sitters, all the little things lying on the table or hanging on the wall.
+Everything is sharp, detailed, and carefully placed within the composition.

-Hockney's British, he even dresses like sophisticated English gentleman, but he spent a huge part of his life in Los Angeles.
-He’s basically the man that shaped popular view of LA's vein.
+Hockney is British, he even dresses like a sophisticated English gentleman, but he spent a huge part of his life in Los Angeles.
+He’s basically the man that shaped the popular view of L.A.’s vein.
 In 2005 however, he moved to his country of origin for a couple of years, settling at Yorkshire, near the place he was born.
-After some dramatic events in his life, he returned to LA nearly a decade later.
-But before he did, he painted some landscapes, including this absolutely massive, piece, composed of 50 canvases.
+After some dramatic events in his life, he returned to L.A. nearly a decade later.
+Before he did though, he painted some landscapes, including this absolutely massive piece, composed of 50 canvases.